alfredo1995/recyclable-scroll-view/README.md

 <br>
 <h3> 2° Project Architecture (Component-Based Design) for each component to have a specific responsibility, such as managing game logic, the appearance of objects and user interaction. </h3>

+    This software architecture for game development follows principles of object-oriented design, modularity, and component reuse.

     Content management system to handle dynamic creation of items in the UI based on a list of colors.
 Where objects are instantiated and dynamically managed at runtime.

     Factory design pattern for creating objects from a prefab follows a simplified factory design pattern, where objects are created without the need for direct code construction, making the system more flexible and modular.

-    Scriptable Objects: Using a ScriptableObject to store a list of colors (ColorList) is a common practice for maintaining data and settings that can be shared between multiple objects and instances during game execution.
+    Using ScriptableObject to store a list of colors (ColorList) is a common practice for maintaining data and settings that can be shared between multiple objects and instances during game execution.

-    This software architecture for game development follows principles of object-oriented design, modularity and component reuse.
-Contributing to organized, flexible, and scalable code as your game project evolves.

 <br>
 <h3> 3° Applied optimization techniques and the results obtained. </h3>